 Many trusts have a company act as a trustee.
 We will discuss with you the extra costs of having a company act as a trustee and the benefits or disadvantages.

-At Peter Vickers Business Group we understand our clients’ needs and will help you to understand the different type of trusts.
+At Peter Vickers Business Group we will help you to understand the different type of trusts.
 We can help you setup a trust as well as prepare and lodge ATO-compliant tax returns on time.
 We'll help you avoid penalties, meet deadlines, advise on extensions and generally reduce stress.
 And we'll make sure you claim all the deductions you are entitled to.

 Join our newsletter subscription